Strangebrewer/strangeblog/server/Planning.md

           - DONE: date range inputs

 ### Sources.jsx
+- DONE: an explanation of what these sources are for (for me) and how I went about compiling the list
 - DONE: a list of news and data sources I like (the one from my spread sheet)
 - DONE: style the cards on the Sources page